Royal Rainmaking Project

 The Thailand Royal Rainmaking Project (โครงการฝนหลวง, RTGS: khrongkan fon luang) was initiated in November 1955 by King Bhumibol Adulyadej.
 Thai farmers repeatedly suffered the effects of drought.
 The king resolved to do something about it and proposed a solution to the dearth of rain: artificial rainmaking, or cloud seeding.
 The program is run by the Department of Royal Rainmaking and Agricultural Aviation.
+There is no impact evaluation or effectiveness reported.

 History

 The king discovered that many areas faced the problem of drought.
 Over 82% of Thai agricultural land relied on rainfall.
 Thai farmers were not able to grow crops for lack of water.
 Although scientific evidence seems to suggest that cloud seeding does not ameliorate droughts, the Royal Rainmaking Project debuted on 20 July 1969 at the king's behest, when the first rainmaking attempt was made at Khao Yai National Park.
 Dry ice flakes were scattered over clouds.
 Reportedly, some rainfall resulted.
 In 1971, the government established the Artificial Rainmaking Research and Development Project within the Thai Ministry of Agriculture and Cooperatives.